 What you need to know about CT

-The detailed images created by CT can help you and your doctor get a much better picture of your injury or disease.
+Wondering what does a CT scan show?
+Well, the detailed images created by CT can help you and your doctor get a much better picture of your injury or disease.
 Using these layers, our trained radiologists can see greater detail, like the angles of a fracture or the size and shape of a mass or stone.